Motyk & Sathanao

 Crossroads

-Crossroads is a new project born from the collaboration between the Belgian quartet MOTYK and the Georgian women’s choir Sathanao.
-The program weaves the mystical polyphony of Georgian singing with MOTYK’s dynamic and adventurous compositions, creating a compelling dialogue between past and present, tradition and innovation, in which both ensembles challenge and enrich one another.
+Crossroads is a new project born from the collaboration between the Belgian quartet Motyk and the Georgian women’s choir Sathanao.
+The program weaves the mystical polyphony of Georgian singing with Motyk’s dynamic and adventurous compositions, creating a compelling dialogue between past and present, tradition and innovation, in which both ensembles challenge and enrich one another.

 Two musical worlds – one purely vocal, the other purely instrumental – rooted in different traditions and cultures, meet at a crossroads.
 In ancient mythologies, the crossroads symbolize a gateway to other worlds and dimensions: a place where opposites converge.